mohamad-aljeiawi/meet-behavior-tracker/README.md

 ---

+### ⚠️ Disclaimer

+**IMPORTANT:** This tool is provided "as is" without any warranties or guarantees.
+The author disclaims any responsibility for any incorrect use, misuse, or unintended consequences arising from the use of this tool.
+Users are solely responsible for ensuring compliance with applicable laws, regulations, and terms of service when using this extension.
+This includes but is not limited to:

+- Obtaining proper consent from all meeting participants before recording
+- Complying with local privacy laws and regulations
+- Following organizational policies regarding meeting recordings
+- Respecting intellectual property rights

+Use this tool at your own risk and discretion.

+---

 ### Acknowledgments

 This project was inspired by and builds upon the excellent work from [chrome-recorder-extension](https://github.com/shebisabeen/chrome-recorder-extension) by [@shebisabeen](https://github.com/shebisabeen).
 The core audio recording methodology and Chrome extension architecture were adapted from that project and enhanced with Google Meet-specific speaker detection capabilities.